 - Improving my troubleshooting skills with the software used for Simple Icons (I used Inkscape).

-Links to the open source projects I’ve contributed to, or would like to contribute to soon.
+Links to the open source projects I’ve contributed to.